elateifsara/secure_privateai_challenge/README.md

 	- I watched the first 4 videos on Deep l layers network from deeplearning.ai week 4 1st course
 ### Day 56
 	- I finished the lessons from the deeplearning.ai specialization course week 4 1st course.
+### Day 57
+	- I have gone through the lessons of week 2 and did the final exercise of classification using Augmentation techniques from the Convolutional Neural Networks in TensorFlow course in Coursera.

 ## Dependencies